hellomaxime/data-platform-on-kubernetes/README.md

+# Data platform on Kubernetes

+This project aims to deploy a complete data platform on kubernetes, many services are available to build end-to-end data engineering projects from ingestion to visualization.

-## data-platform-on-kubernetes
+## Prerequisites

-Prerequisites:
+- docker
-- minikube (local cluster for development)
+- kubernetes (minikube cluster for local development)
-- kubernetes cluster
 - kubectl
 - helm
-- nginx ingress controller

-Available services:
+## Available services

 - __Data integration__
     - Airbyte